jhfgloria/bloggista/README.md

 ### - `config`

 The config folder contains the necessary files to build the blog, namely the `index.html` file, which contains the HTML structure of all your pages, and the `custom.css` file, whiere you can create your own stylesheet (Bloggista does not impose any style).

+### - `assets`

+The assets folder contains the media assets that are going to be made available in your blog posts.
+Its contents are going to be copied into a homonymous folder inside the dist folder.

 ### - `dist`